Find Affordable College Courses

 Wilmington, NC

-Cape Fear Community College ranked #7 on this year’s Most Popular Allied Health Professions Associate Degree Schools in North Carolina list.
-Located in the city of Wilmington, CFCC is a public college with a fairly large student population.
+Cape Fear Community College did quite well in this year’s ranking of the most popular places for allied health professions students to get a associate degree.
+It came in at #7 on the list.
+Located in the medium-sized city of Wilmington, CFCC is a public college with a fairly large student population.

 Women make up 71% of the allied health majors at the school.